jonxly/SEhot/README.md

 Aug2018
 <br>
+## Brief:
+This lab deploys the latest F5 LTM and backend docker demo web servers to showcase how F5 can auto-discover pool members as the pool is scaled horizontally.
+The complete lab takes only about 40mins.

+If you are using this to demo to a customer, practice first, then use the second CFT in step3 which pre-configures the iApp to allow you to focus on showing the auto-discovery in 15mins.

 ## Pre-requisities:
 1. Create free AWS account.
 This requires valid personal email, mobile number, and credit card. https://aws.amazon.com/resources/create-account/